AxionCompany/oxian-js/docs/instrumentation.md

         port: 4318,
         pathPrefix: "/v1",
         onExport: async ({ kind, headers, body, contentType, project }) => {
-          console.log("[otel-collector] export", { kind, project, contentType, bytes: body.byteLength });
+          console.log("[otel-collector] export", {
-        }
-      }
-    }
-  }
+            kind,
+            project,
+            contentType,
+            bytes: body.byteLength,
+          });
+        },
+      },
+    },
+  },
 };
 ```

 Notes:

-- Workers default the OTLP endpoint to the built-in collector when logging.otel.enabled=true and no endpoint is set.
+- Workers default the OTLP endpoint to the built-in collector when
+  logging.otel.enabled=true and no endpoint is set.
 - x-oxian-project is injected into exporter headers for project tagging.
-- To inspect payloads, set logging.otel.protocol = "http/json" and decode with new TextDecoder().decode(body).
+- To inspect payloads, set logging.otel.protocol = "http/json" and decode with
+  new TextDecoder().decode(body).

 ## Custom Spans & Metrics (Hooks)